Skip to main content

 Trust and Operator History

-Sweepstakes casinos are not licensed by conventional play regulators.
+Sweepstakes casinos are not licensed by conventional gaming regulators.
 They operate under US state-level sweepstakes laws, promotional gameplay where the prize is incidental to a free-entry sweepstakes mechanic.
 Golden Hearts does not publish a gaming-authority license number because there isn't one to publish, the operator runs under the sweepstakes framework, not a UKGC, MGA, or US-state iGaming license.

 The operator entity, Golden Hearts Games, Inc.is a Massachusetts-registered corporation with a public BBB profile out of Boston.
 The official sweepstakes rules are published.